20 interesting facts about Argentina

 -

-Argentina's former football player Diego Maradona has inspired a religion: the Church of Maradona.
+Argentina's former soccer player Diego Maradona inspired a religion: the Church of Maradona.
 It has over 120,000 members.
 (Source: The Guardian)

 -

-The Argentine farmer Pedro Martin Ureta cultivated a guitar -shaped forest to honor his late wife Graciela, who died in 1977 at birth.
-He never saw his creation from above, except on photos of friends.
+Argentine farmer Pedro Martin Ureta cultivated a guitar-shaped forest to honor his late wife Graciela, who died in childbirth in 1977.
+He has never seen his creation from above, except in photos taken by friends.
 (Source: The Guardian)

 -

-Since 1953, the national sport of Argentina has been Pato, a game that is played on horseback and connects elements of polo and basketball.
-Pato is the Spanish word for "duck" because early games used a living duck in a basket instead of a ball.
+Since 1953, Argentina's national sport has been Pato, a game played on horseback that combines elements of polo and basketball.
+Pato is the Spanish word for "duck", as early games used a live duck in a basket instead of a ball.
 (Source: Buenos Aires Tourism)

 -